codeworks-templates/workflow_docker_ec2/how-to-use-this-workflow.md

 ```

-This workflow is triggered when changes are made to the `production` branch
+This workflow is triggered when your commit message includes the word `deploy`